 • List it as ‘UK’ if it’s not linked to a specific location

-You can sign up to get updates via email at www.theclimatecoalition.org/great-big-green-week
+You can sign up to get updates via email at www.theclimatecoalition.org/great-big-green-week.
+You’ll get regular updates on training, resources, funding and general support from our Community Organiser, Jaz.

 Should I get insurance for my events?

 As an event organiser, you will have to take responsibility for the safety and welfare of those attending your event(s), including providing public liability insurance cover as appropriate.
-For some guidance on health and safety, insurance and more, check out parts 2 to 7 in this helpful guide.
+For some guidance on health and safety, insurance and more, check out parts two to seven in this helpful guide.

 Do you have training to help me organise an event?